cloudflare/cloudflare-docs/content/cloudflare-one/identity/devices/_index.md

 ## Policy enforcement rate

 Access detects changes in device posture at the same rate as the [polling frequency](#polling-frequency) configured for the posture check.

-Due to how Gateway caches data, Gateway policies are subject to an additional five minute delay.
-For example, if your polling frequency is set to 10 minutes, it may take up to 15 minutes for Gateway to detect posture changes on a device.
+Because Gateway evaluates network and HTTP policies on every request, it maintains a local cache of posture results that is only updated every five minutes.
+Therefore, Gateway policies are subject to an additional five-minute delay.
+For example, if you set your polling frequency to 10 minutes, it may take up to 15 minutes for Gateway to detect posture changes on a device.

 ### Polling frequency